bangbay/wp-user-avatar/README.md

 * Use the <code>[avatar]</code> shortcode in your posts.
 The shortcode will work with any theme, whether it has avatar support or not.
 * Allow Contributors and Subscribers to upload their own avatars.
 * Limit upload file size for Contributors and Subscribers.

-This plugin uses the Media uploader introduced in WordPress 3.5, but is also backwards-compatible to WordPress 3.4.
-It is also compatible with WordPress Multisite.